Hallan Roundhouses (Cladh Hallan)

 History, tourist information, and nearby accommodation

-The 3 roundhouses formed part of a small settlement, like a terrace, composed of 6 or 7 similar structures, the remainder of which lies beneath the sand dune to the south.
+The three roundhouses formed part of a small settlement, like a terrace, composed of six or seven similar structures, the remainder of which lies beneath the sand dune to the south.
 The roundhouses were built with thick stone walls surrounding an interior with a sunken floor and topped with a roof of driftwood timber.

 The northernmost house appears to have acted as a 'house of the dead', a place for cremation and storage of human bones.